 You might need to entice some with a call to action that begs for immediacy.
 What does that mean?
 Offer them just one more reason to make an appointment today.
 That could be an offer for a free evaluation on the back of the newsletter or a discount on treatment.
 If you see a lot of cash payments, you can also promote that you accept cash and direct access (saving them a referral from their primary doctor).
 A meaningful incentive to take action now can generate additional revenue for your practice and get more patients into PT.

 A custom newsletter bringing awareness to your practice and how PT helps patients feel better might seem like an old marketing tool.
 But, with a visually appealing design and the reduction of other printed marketing in the mailbox, you can see big wins with results from monthly newsletter campaigns.
-Visit our newsletter page to see how you can grow your practice today!
+Visit our complete newsletter guide to learn everything you need to know about creating, promoting, and growing your practice!